 One of the wonderful things about cold brew matcha is that you do not need any special tools or equipment to make it.
 All you need is a bottle or jar with a secure lid.
 Our preferred method is to use a wide-mouth glass bottle.
 If you don’t have one, a Blender Bottle, mason jar or even a recycled glass jar works well too.
 Glass or transparent plastic is great because it allows you to see that the matcha powder is completely dissolved.

 When do we drink cold brew matcha?
-How much caffeine does matcha have?
+How much caffeine does the cold matcha tea have?

 On warmer days, you will often find us making some form of cold matcha tea in the office after lunch.
 The amount of matcha powder used in your cold brew matcha will determine the caffeine content.
 Generally, it supplies us with a much needed caffeine boost for about 4 hours.
 Just enough to remain productive for the rest of the work day.
 The L-theanine in matcha also helps us to calm down.

-- A cup of cold brew matcha or iced matcha made with 1 tsp of matcha powder will contain approximately 70 mg of caffeine.
+- A cup of cold brew matcha tea or iced matcha made with 1 tsp of matcha powder will contain approximately 70 mg of caffeine.

 - The benefits of cold brew matcha is the same as matcha tea made with hot water.